Conditions: Baltimore, Maryland, 09/07/2025 12:10:03 am

 Snapshot Wednesday, August 20

-A cold front heading across the Ohio Valley is expected to help keep Hurricane Erin off the coast.
+A cold front heading across the Ohio Valley is expected to help keep the expected hurricane off the coast.

 August 15 weather forecast Hurricane Erin ECWMF Wednesday